sivalabs/sivalabs-hugo/content/posts/2021/2021-09-01-getting-started-with-kubernetes.md

 ## 1. Creating a docker image from a SpringBoot application
 We are going to build a simple SpringBoot application which we are going to use for this tutorial.
 Go to [Spring Initializr](https://start.spring.io/) and select **Web, Actuator and Lombok** starters and generate the application.
-You can click [Here](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.5.4&packaging=jar&jvmVersion=11&groupId=com.sivalabs&artifactId=k8s-boot-demo&name=k8s-boot-demo&description=Demo%20project%20for%20Spring%20Boot&packageName=com.sivalabs.k8sbootdemo&dependencies=lombok,web,actuator) to generate the application with desired starters already seleted.
+You can click [Here](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.5.4&packaging=jar&jvmVersion=11&groupId=com.sivalabs&artifactId=k8s-boot-demo&name=k8s-boot-demo&description=Demo%20project%20for%20Spring%20Boot&packageName=com.sivalabs.k8sbootdemo&dependencies=lombok,web,actuator) to generate the application with desired starters already selected.

 Our SpringBoot application is going to be a very simple one as our goal here is to learn Kubernetes, not exploring SpringBoot's super powers.